OnePageCRM/OnePageCRM.github.io/README.md

 ## Deployment

+If you've made local changes to the repository, you can start the server with the command "jekyll serve".

 When you're happy with the changes, simply commit and push to the master branch.
 Github pages takes care of the deployment.

 # API Browsers